HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

    1. For each variable in the GUI, you will need to specify values using the Specify button.
 Use the values specified below for each variable listed.
       1. `Input Images` – here we want to specify the input images that we are going to use to perform the image calculation.
-The order the images are specified will determine the order they are referred to in the expression field below (e.g., the first image is i1, the second image is i2, etc.,) However, SPM will only load one frame at a time for 4D data, so each frame needs to be specified individually
+The order that the images are specified will determine the order they are referred to in the expression field below (e.g., the first image is i1, the second image is i2, etc.,) However, SPM will only load one frame at a time for 4D data, so each frame needs to be specified individually